Bring millisecond analytics to your users

 Use the best SQL dialect for analytics

 MotherDuck leverages DuckDB’s pragmatic, friendly approach to SQL.
-This enables a more intuitive developer workflow, as DuckDB extends a Postgres style of SQL with syntax from other databases.
-For additional flexibility, DuckDB also has a dataframe-style API if SQL isn’t your fancy.
+DuckDB extends a Postgres style of SQL with syntax from other databases, so the migration feels familiar.

 Efficiency of DuckDB